Korrd/challenge-blue-green/readme.md

 >NOTE: Both scripts will first check whether you are deploying to the LIVE or the IDLE service.
 If deployment to LIVE is detected, the script will warn you and prompt you to continue, the default answer being **NO**.

+## Scaling our services

+In order to scale our services run either **_scale-blue.sh_** or **_scale-green.sh_**, to change the desired state of the service running in the swarm.
+These scripts take a number as a parameter, which will determine its size.

+Run the following command to see the updated task list:

+	docker service ps <SERVICE-ID>

 ## Checking the health of the service

 For this, we have the **healthcheck.sh** script.
 It checks whether our services are working, doing poorly, or not working at all.
 It prints their status on screen and also writes it down to a logfile located on **/var/log/challenge**.